Skip to main content

 By geographical location

 Content localization is easier when your Docs are organized according to target geographical location.
-If you're dealing with multiple languages, separating your content into individual language workspaces (like, 'French') can make it easier to keep track of translations and spot any gaps in your regional offering.
+If you're dealing with multiple languages, separating your content into individual language Workspaces (like, "French") can make it easier to keep track of translations and spot any gaps in your regional offering.

 Labeling

-After you’ve set up a workspace, you can segment your content further with labeling.
+After you’ve set up a Workspace, you can segment your content further with labeling.
 This is particularly useful when monitoring analytics.
-You can filter your data according to labels as well as workspaces.
-This means that even if you organize your workspaces according to teams, you can still monitor content type performance using labels.
+You can filter your data according to labels as well as Workspaces.
+This means that even if you organize your Workspaces according to teams, you can still monitor content type performance using labels.
 Find out how to add content labels.

 Favoriting

-Read our guides below to learn more about workspaces:
+Read our guides below to learn more about Workspaces:

 Did this answer your question?